Karen King Denies Missing Car Payments That Led To Arrest, Confronts Crack Rumors

 Fast forward to Karen King’s court date on Monday.
 While she was there, dealing with the identity fraud charges, it was revealed that King was in arrears on payments for the Maserati she purchased in 2014.
 Karen was accused of missing several months worth of payments before a judge approved a warrant to arrest King back in October according to TMZ.

 Soon after the arrest warrant was signed, Karen King reportedly went radio silent until her court date this week.
 So when the judge found out about the warrant, he had King taken into custody.
-She was released later after posting $500 bond but the Maserati was not impounded and is reportedly nowhere to be found.
+She was released later after posting $500 bond, but the Maserati was not impounded and is reportedly nowhere to be found.

 After posting bail, the Love & Hip Hop Atlanta star spoke out about her arrest.
 She denies missing Maserati payments and insists that her latest arrest was “bogus.”